The implementation and effective use of Health IT is promoted through legislation at the Federal and state level.

 - Help providers continue to evolve their use of EHRs to comply with future Meaningful Use stages; and

 - Promote the understanding of the benefits of Health IT to providers, patients and the general public.

 Furthermore, Chapter 224 mandates that by January 1, 2017 "all providers in the commonwealth shall implement fully interoperable electronic health records systems that connect to the statewide health information exchange.
 See M.G.L.
 Chapter 118I, Section 7

-MeHI assists healthcare providers Massachusetts to comply with Chapter 224 requirements to implement EHRs in all healthcare delivery settings through support programs, services, funding, collaboration and education.
+MeHI assists healthcare providers Massachusetts to comply with Chapter 224 requirements to implement EHRs in all healthcare delivery settings through support programs, funding, collaboration and education.